 Simple Linear Regression

-Simple linear regression is a powerful and widely used method for modelling the relationship between a numeric outcome variable and one or more predictor variables.
-It goes beyond the t-test by providing:
+Simple linear regression models the relationship between a numeric outcome variable and one or more predictor variables.
+It goes beyond the t-test by providing a regression coefficient (how much the outcome changes per unit increase in the predictor), R² (the proportion of variance explained), model diagnostics, and the ability to include multiple predictors simultaneously.

 Because regression is both conceptually rich and practically important, it is covered in dedicated tutorials: